12 Steps to a Great Allied Travel Job Interview

 5. Ditch the distractions.
-Make sure the environment at your home or office is clear of other people and extraneous noise, such as radios, TVs, pets, etc.
+Ensure the environment at your home or office is clear of other people and extraneous noise, such as radios, TVs, pets, etc.

 During the call

 8. Establish a personal connection.
 Ask about the caller’s experience with the facility; mention something you know about it, if possible.
-Let him or her direct the agenda and pace of the interview, but be ready to ask questions or expand on pertinent points.
+Let them direct the agenda and pace of the interview, but be ready to ask questions or expand on pertinent points.

 9. Ask for an overview of the position.
-Once you are comfortable, ask the interviewer about the specific goals and expectations of an allied traveler in this position.
+Once you are comfortable, ask the interviewer about an allied traveler's specific goals and expectations in this position.
 If they offer mentorship, be sure to ask how that will work during your assignment.

 Closing the call

-11. Thank the interviewer for his or her time, and if you are interested in the job, make sure to say so!
+11. Thank the interviewer for their time, and if you are interested in the job, make sure to say so!